 - Volunteers' Pictures

-Volunteer in a Construction Project in San Jose, Costa Rica
+Volunteer in a Construction Project in Costa Rica

 Have you dreamed of volunteering in Costa Rica?
-Do you have construction skills to help repair and build schools and orphanages in impoverished communities?
+Do you wish to utilize your construction experience to help impoverished communities?
 Join IFRE and help rebuild paradise!

 Do you want to change the lives of entire communities of people in need?
 Then contact IFRE today to learn more about volunteering in Costa Rica construction projects.